AnchorBlueTop/Personal-Machine-Learning-Model/README.md

 | AdaBelief Optimizer   | FALSE  | FALSE  | TRUE | TRUE |
 | Batch Size   | 8  | 14  | 16  | 10 |

+## How to make informed decisions during training.

 Every model I train can be boiled down to 3 phases:
 Random Warp (RW) - Inital Generalization of the Face Refinement with Learning Rate Dropout (LRD) - Learning the finer details of the face, Stabalize Face.